 - Our clinic is following the current Ministry of Health’s COVID-19 Guidelines for providing care in a community setting.
 In order to minimize the number of people in the office at one time and reduce the spread of COVID-19, clients are asked to attend their appointments alone.

 - As midwives, we understand the importance providing family-friendly services and a positive social environment in our clinic.
-We miss seeing the smiling faces of your partners and other littles!
+We miss seeing the smiling faces of your other littles!
 We are staying up to date with the changing COVID-19 guidelines and are looking forward to when it is safe to welcome an accompanying adult at appointments again.

 - If you are experiencing exceptional circumstances, please contact our administrator or speak with your midwife prior to your scheduled appointment to discuss your individual situation.

 Clients must pass through screening when entering the clinic.

 - In the past 3 days, have YOU or a MEMBER OF YOUR HOUSEHOLD experienced one or more of the following new or worsening symptoms: Fever, Cough, Difficulty breathing, Muscle aches, Fatigue, Headache, Sore throat, Runny nose, Nasal congestion, Hoarse voice, Difficulty swallowing, Chills, Change in sense of smell/taste, Gastrointestinal symptoms (e.g. nausea, vomiting and/or diarrhea)?